MSBA-AICLUB/ISSIP/README.md

 To accomplish this, each person participates in testing three different AI tools.
 Our goal was to generate **text, images, and video** promoting certain service innovations.

 Once the tools are used to generate the above three generative outputs, each tool is evaluated against 5 **Responsible AI principles**.
-You can find the detail dive into the [five principles](https://github.com/MSBA-AICLUB/ISSIP/blob/main/EVALUATION_PRINCIPLES.md).
+You can find the detailed dive into the [five principles](https://github.com/MSBA-AICLUB/ISSIP/blob/main/EVALUATION_PRINCIPLES.md).

+## Example Content
+This example website uses AI-generated content (text, image, and video) to promote the topic of "Fitness Trackers as a Service Innovation".
+The website was based on code from [Moosa Naushab](https://www.linkedin.com/in/moosan/) and additional edits were made in Visual Studio Code.

+Visit the website here: https://aaron-thai.github.io/GenAI/

 ## Documentation
 The testing phase was split into three rounds.
 Each team member has individually performed 2-3 rounds of testing.
-The following are the Gen AI tools and their respective evalutaion rating.
+The following are the Gen AI tools and their respective evaluation rating.
 Click the links below to view detailed documentation.

 | Round | Tool                                                                             | Overall Rating |
 |-------|----------------------------------------------------------------------------------|----------------|